 Demonstrated gender awareness and sensitivity, and an ability to integrate a gender perspective into tasks and activities;

-Ability to work in a team and to establish and maintain effective working relationships with people of different national and cultural backgrounds.
+Ability to work in a team and to establish and maintain effective working relationships with people of different nationalities, religions and cultural backgrounds;

 The OSCE retains the discretion to re-advertise/re-post the vacancy, to cancel the recruitment, to offer an appointment at a lower grade or to offer an appointment with a modified job description or for a different duration.

 Only those candidates who are selected to participate in the subsequent stages of recruitment will be contacted.